 Some designers misuse Miller’s research findings to justify limited designs.
 For example, some designers won’t use more than seven items in a list or menu.
 However, people don’t need to remember all the items in a drop-down menu, so there’s no need for a website designer to limit the number of menu items to just seven.

 Miller himself noted a caveat to his research.
 The second half of his paper’s title included a disclaimer: plus or minus two.
 That means the human memory’s actual range might be five to nine.
-Other studies have found that chunks of three to six are more feasible for short-term memory.
+Other psychological reviews and studies have found that chunks of three to six are more feasible for short-term memory.
 These variances account for a lot of user performance, perception, and ratings of websites.
 When designing your site, keep in mind that many of your users might be in the minus one or two categories, so smaller chunks of five items may be more manageable for your audience.

 How to Make Chunks More Memorable